 2 Gym workout.
 I have moved more to weight lifting than cardio because of the needs of my age.
 It’s all about muscle mass and power in this phase of life.

-3 I end up devoting a some part of any given day to political activities, primarily investing in the Geoff Diehl for Senate 2018 campaign, the Pembroke Republican Town Committee, where I lead its Outreach effort, as well as facilitate the Reading Right Book Club.
+3 I end up devoting a some part of any given day to political activities.
 I am quite involved in the 40 Days for Life movement, an international pro-life movement.
 Twice a year 40 Days holds prayer vigils outside of Planned Parenthood centers, during the Fall and then again during Lent.
 This is a significant commitment of times when the campaigns are on and I have to travel in and out of Boston.

-5 There are the usual duties of home upkeep, which I have become slower at as i get near my 70s.
+5 There are the usual duties of home upkeep, which I have become slower at as I age into my 70s.
 Takes a bit more time, but I keep at it.

 6 I serve our church, Grace Church of Stoughton, MA as a greeter and parking lot help.
 We are in a Life Group, though for the time being we are having to take a break from another night out.